giskard73/F1ManagerMods/CarLiveryAddMetallicFinish.md

 First off we need a copy of the Material Instance file from a team that has metallic layers enabled.

 Here's a list of teams that have the necessary files:
-Mercedes
+- Mercedes
-AstonMartin
+- AstonMartin
-Williams
+- Williams

-1. Unpack the file, **MI_<SourceTeam>_MaterialMask.uasset**, from the "/F1Manager22/Content/Cars/RaceTeam/<SourceTeam>/Materials" directory
+1. Unpack the file, **MI_<SourceTeam>_MaterialMask.uasset**.
+These files are stored in this directory.

+`/F1Manager22/Content/Cars/RaceTeam/<SourceTeam>/Materials`

+2. Open the newly extracted file using **Asset Editor**.
+Navigate to the 'Header List' section, and edit all entries with the <SourceTeam> name into your desired team, for example, McLaren.